Know the Facts and Help Children Fight Neuroblastoma

-Today, 80 percent of children with high risk neuroblastoma treated at MSKCC from diagnosis achieve remission.
+Today, 80% of children with high-risk neuroblastoma treated at MSKCC from diagnosis achieve remission.
 More than 50% of these patients are expected to remain in remission after consolidation with 3F8/GMCSF immunotherapy.

 For children with lower stages of disease and favorable risk factors, surgery and/or some chemotherapy may be sufficient treatment.
 Children with high risk disease typically receive multiple rounds of harsh high-dose chemotherapies, radiation, surgeries, and retinoid therapy.
 In addition, many undergo stem cell transplantation, immunotherapy and other painful treatments.
 Life is disrupted for the entire family—constant visits to the cancer clinic are required and weeks are spent in the hospital.
 It is common for families to travel to different parts of the country and even the world seeking treatment options for their children.

 The 3F8 antibody has shown amazing success in eradicating high-risk chemo-resistant neuroblastoma infiltrating the bone marrow.
-Still, about 20 percent of those diagnosed with this deadly cancer never reach remission, and many of those in remission see their cancer return.
+Still, about 20% of those diagnosed with this deadly cancer never reach remission, and many of those in remission see their cancer return.

 Because 3F8 is made from mouse antibodies, many children develop immunity to it, making further 3F8 treatment ineffective.
 For those who form immunity too soon, the problem is huge—their disease is likely to return or progress.
-Thus, one of the most exciting projects is the development of a “humanized” 3F8 antibody (Hu3F8).
-Humanizing the antibody may also increase the immune reaction for children whose white blood cells have a low “affinity” for 3F8, which means their immune system does not learn to attack the cancer on its own.
+This lead to the development of a “humanized” 3F8 antibody (Hu3F8).

-Hu3F8-IgG1n – or, Turbo 3F8, our largest grant ever; banding together with a number of sister foundations, the Band of Parents has fully funded this new antibody which shows promise as being many times stronger and more effective than any current antibody.
+Hu3F8-IgG1n – or, Turbo 3F8, is our largest grant ever.
+Banding together with a number of sister foundations, the Band of Parents has fully funded this new antibody which shows promise as being many times stronger and more effective than any current antibody.
 Laboratory tests have

-shown Turbo 3F8’s ability to kill Neuroblastoma cells to be almost 100 times greater than regular 3f8.
-Turbo 3F8 should be coming to clinic sometime in 2012 as a phase one clinical trial.
+shown Turbo 3F8’s ability to kill neuroblastoma cells to be almost 100 times greater than regular 3F8.